It might sound a bit Gwyneth at GOOP – but is there a link between gluten and anxiety? After six months without gluten, I’m convinced.

 Sometimes, when you go looking for answers, you find out something you didn’t necessarily want to know.

 Don’t worry – I haven’t been snooping through my boyfriend’s phone.
-What I have been searching for is an answer to some on-going health problems I’ve had for a few years now.
-Sore joints, swollen ankles, lethargy – even stuffed sinuses.
-I won’t harp on about how many times I’ve been to see a GP about all of these things in isolation over the years, only to be brushed off.
-The long and short of it is this: I’m gluten intolerant.
+What I have been searching for is the cause of some on-going health problems I’ve had for a few years now.
+Sore joints, swollen ankles, lethargy – even stuffed sinuses and dodgy tonsils.
+I’ve been to see a GP about all of these things in isolation over the years, only to be brushed off.
+But this year, I got my answer: I’m gluten intolerant.
 A sufferer of non-coeliac gluten sensitivity (NCGS), to be precise.

-Fortunately, being gluten free in London isn’t hard: the weekend before last I ate two gluten free pizzas, gluten free focaccia smothered in Italian cheese, a few pints of Daura (probably the best gluten free beer) and then a rib-eye steak in a French restaurant with no specifically gluten free options (hardly a sacrifice.)
+Fortunately, being gluten free in London isn’t hard: I can easily get hold of a gluten free focaccia smothered in Italian cheese, or a few pints of Daura (probably the best gluten free beer) should I need to.
 I also live in Islington, land of the yummy mummy, so my gluten free bakery options are on point (hit up Beyond Bread next time you’re on Upper Street, my fellow Londoners).